Frequently Asked Questions

 HOW MANY COLLEGES IS A GOOD NUMBER TO APPLY TO ALTOGETHER?

 MY STUDENT WANTS TO VISIT COLLEGES AFTER BEING ACCEPTED.
-IS THIS A GOOD IDEA?
+IS THAT A GOOD IDEA?

-DOES CALIFORNIA LEARNING CENTER OFFER DIFFERENT LEVEL OF ADVISING?
+DOES CALIFORNIA LEARNING CENTER OFFER DIFFERENT LEVELS OF COLLEGE COUNSELING SUPPORT?

-HOW EASY IS IT TO APPLY AS A TRANSFER?
+HOW EASY IS IT TO APPLY AS A TRANSFER STUDENT?

 HOW DO I KNOW WHAT I NEED FOR A GOOD COLLEGE APPLICATION?